duanbiao2000/obsidianDoc/2. Areas/01认知科学/summarize.md

 ---
 promptId: summarize
 aliases: 🗞️ Summarize
-description: select a content and it will be summarized.
+summary: select a content and it will be summarized.
 author: Noureddine
 tags: writing, thinking, learning
 version: 0.0.1